mrmooney/CalibSCE/README.md

 ```$ make```

-To build the initial 3D SCE spatial calibration maps, run the following command:
+To produce the initial 3D SCE spatial calibration maps, run the following command:

 ```$ ./CalibSCE```